ords/micro/readme.md

 ## Naming Convention Features
 We have created a scaleable naming convention:

-- feat_namespace_feature-name
+- feature-namespace_feature-name

 Features don't need a name space, but as features invovle they a namespace may evolve as complexity grows.
-Examples of this could be feat_auth which over time may split into feat_auth_login and feat_aut_register.
+Examples of this could be feature-auth which over time may split into feat-auth_login and feat-auth_register.

 ## Interresting Reads
 https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API/Using_channel_messaging